Since it is further from Reykjavik, North Iceland is less visited than the South.

 More photos an Info on my article about Krafla Viti Crater

-And here comes my selection of the best things to do in the rest of North Iceland:
+And here comes my selection of the best things to do in the rest of Northern Iceland:

 Aldeyjarfoss is an off-the beaten track waterfall with a narrow flow but a large pool and interesting lava shapes.
 The surrounding landscape feels like another planet.

 More photos an Info on my article about Aldeyjarfoss

 13. Trollaskagi Peninsula

 The Trollaskagi peninsula, located North of Akureyri, is full of stunning landscapes.
 I especially recommend driving trough via the central road.

 More photos an Info on my article about Troll peninsula

 Dettifoss is the most powerful waterfall in Iceland with can be admired from both sides of the canyon.
 It is one of the most powerful in Europe.

 More photos and Info on my article about Dettifoss & Selfoss

 Hafragilsfoss can be admired from far away as it is canyon.
 It is a classic curtain waterfall, but the surroundings make the sight fascinating.